nogibjj/706_Project3_YL/README.md

 * Container built in `devcontainers` and virtual environment activated via `requirements.txt`

 ## Major steps
-I use the song database in
+I use the million song database in Databricks DBFS.
 * Extract data from URL: `extract.py` in `mylib` and `extract.ipynb` in Databricks
 * Fetch data
 * Transform and load data: `transform_load.ipynb` in Databricks